 About Candida Scott Knight

-Her career began in newspapers but with a keen interest in the visual arts she moved into TV research and light entertainment and from there films, working as a runner and an assistant on two features and a production manager on a student film, making her first short whilst studying in New York.
+Beginning her career in newspapers but with a keen interest in the visual arts, Candida moved into television research and light entertainment and from there films, working as a runner, stand-in and assistant in feature films and a production manager on a student film, making her first short whilst studying film in New York.

 Returning to the UK, Candida’s first commercial was nominated for a D&AD Newcomer Award.